Onboard Science Instrument Autonomy for the Detection of Microscopy Biosignatures on the Ocean Worlds Life Surveyor: Onboard Science Instrument Autonomy for OWLS

 We also measure a particle's step angle at each frame (the discrete angular velocity; Equation \ref{eq:stepang}), as frequent or large deviations from a straight path suggest motility.
 Again, the mean, standard deviation, and maximum values are included as features.
 Here, we omit the conversion of step angle radian values to the range $[-\pi, \pi]$ for simplicity.

-For the speed, acceleration, and step angle features, we can treat each as a time series and measure their autocorrelation for any time lag.
+\ed{We can treat each of the speed, acceleration, and step angle features as a time series} and measure their autocorrelation for any time lag.
 This quantifies whether a particle exhibits a movement pattern with some periodicity.
 We generate features with time lags of 15 and 30 frames (corresponding to 1 and 2 seconds, respectively), but note that additional time offsets could be added.

 In addition to frame-discrete features, we calculate features describing holistic track movement.
-The length of the track is measured in pixels (Equation \ref{eq:len}) and the lifetime of the track is measured in frames (Equation \ref{eq:lifetime}).
+The length of the track is measured in pixels (Equation \ref{eq:len}) and the \ed{duration} of the track is measured in frames (Equation \ref{eq:lifetime}).
 The horizontal, vertical, Euclidean, and angular displacements from the start to end of the track are also measured (Equations \ref{eq:e2ehd}, \ref{eq:e2evd}, \ref{eq:e2enorm}, \ref{eq:e2eang}); since there is often background fluid flow in the sample chamber, the direction of the total displacement could be indicative of a particle moving against this flow.
 Sinuosity, the ratio between the track length and the total displacement, quantifies movement inefficiency, as motile particles may appear to meander while exploring for nutrients or responding to stimuli (Equation \ref{eq:sin}).
 Finally, the \acrfull{msd} slope (as implemented in \cite{Manzo_2015}) is used to distinguish Brownian motion from other types of motion.

 While these features describe each track independently, we also wish to identify tracks $k$ that behave differently from the set of all other tracks in an observation, $\{\mathbf{K} \setminus k\}$.
 We generate the relative speed feature to capture the ratio between a track's mean speed and the mean speed of all other tracks (Equation \ref{eq:relspeed}).
 Similarly, the relative step angle features are compared between a track's mean step angle and the mean step angle of all other tracks (Equations \ref{eq:relcos}, \ref{eq:relang}).
 The mean horizontal and vertical displacements of each track (Equations \ref{eq:mhd} and \ref{eq:mvd}) are also provided as features.